abayomi2010/Weather-Dashboard/README.md

 To use the weather dashboard, follow these steps:
 1. Clone the repository to your local machine.
 2. Open the index.html file in your web browser.
-3. Enter a city name or ZIP code in the search bar and click the "Search" button.
+3. Enter a city name in the search bar and click the "Search" button.
 4. The current weather information and the five-day forecast for the selected location will be displayed.

 ## API Key